apollographql/runtime-testing-framework/docs/src/guides/test-plans/writing-an-environment.md

     `command` is executed.
   - `file_providers` (optional) is used to define the files and data that the environment setup depends on to execute.
 The ["Using file providers" guide](using-file-providers.md) explains how these are used in more detail.
+Custom providers, which can generate files dynamically, are covered in later guides.
   - `provides` (optional) is unique to the environment setup and is used to set variables that can only be known at runtime.
 This is explained more in the ["Using provides" section](#using-provides).